How our services are affected by Coronavirus (Covid-19)

 STI testing: Please use our free online testing service, or call us for a telephone consultation.

 Test results: significant laboratory testing capacity has been diverted to Covid-19 testing.
 We are working our hardest to get results back to patients within 14 days, but due to the circumstances there may be unavoidable delays.
-Please bear with us as we work through the backlog.
+Please bear with us.

 Implants and coils due to expire: if you are concerned that your contraceptive implant or coil is due to expire, there is new expert advice that these devices are safe to stay in place and remain effective for one year beyond their expiry date – please call us to discuss options with us

 Emergency contraception (the morning after pill) is available at enhanced pharmacy providers across the Plymouth and Devon.
 Please see our Emergency Contraception page for full list (free to women under 25).